TheOpenPrimary/giskard/README.md

 ### Telegram support

-Giskard now supports Telegram API v1.* and the its feature coverage of the Telegram API is not yet 100%.
-Support for Telegram API v2.* should be pretty straightforward, we just need to take the time to do it :)
+Giskard now supports Telegram API v1.* and the its feature coverage of the Telegram API is not yet 100% (inline bots are not supported yet for example).
+Support for [Telegram API v2.*](https://core.telegram.org/bots/2-0-intro) should be pretty straightforward, we just need to take the time to do it :)

 ### FB Messenger support